Monetization

 What kind of templates can you create?
 Off the top of our head: editable CV templates, website templates, content calendar templates, Instagram carousel templates, business plan templates, infographic templates, even templates that can be used on programs like Notion and Canva.
 The list is honestly endless.

-Building a useful template is an excellent way to earn passive income.
+Building a useful template is an excellent way to make money online.
 Create it once and sell it multiple times without lifting a finger!
 Because it’s a volume game, we suggest pricing your template affordably to encourage sales.
 Depending on the complexity of your template, we’d say price it anywhere between $5-$50.

 @the.leap